top of page

 University of Illinois Chicago music composer conductor Dean

 Steve Everett is currently Provost and Senior Vice President at The Graduate Center of the City University of New York.
-From 2018-2021, he served as Executive Vice President and Provost at Adelphi University in New York.
-Previously, he was Dean of the College of Architecture, Design, and the Arts at the University of Illinois at Chicago, which houses four schools, Architecture, Design, Art & Art History, and Theatre & Music, plus the Jane Addams Hull-House Museum, Gallery 400 contemporary art gallery, and Innovation Center.
+Previously he served as Provost at Adelphi University in New York and Dean of the College of Architecture, Design, and the Arts at the University of Illinois at Chicago (UIC).

-Prior to UIC, he was Vice Provost for Academic Affairs, Professor of Music, and Director of both the Music-Audio Research Center and the Center for Faculty Development and Excellence at Emory University in Atlanta where he taught for 23 years.
+Prior to UIC, he was Vice Provost for Academic Affairs, Professor of Music, and Director of the Center for Faculty Development and Excellence at Emory University in Atlanta where he taught for 23 years.
 He also served as Chair of the Department of Music, Director of the Center for Humanistic Inquiry, Chair of the Faculty Council, and President of the University Senate.

 He has also been Visiting Professor of Music at Princeton University and a guest composer at Eastman School of Music, Conservatoire National Supérieur de Musique de Paris, the Conservatoire de Musique de Genève in Switzerland, Rotterdam Conservatory of Music, and Utrecht School of the Arts.